Analysis | Four months later, there’s been little political accountability for the Capitol riot

 Focus groups conducted by Democracy Corps captured some of that sentiment.

 “When things started to turn south, the people who were doing it, some of the behaviors that they exhibited were the same behaviors antifa and BLM exhibits,” one Georgia man said.
 “For me, I feel as those folks, Trump supporters were there patriotically or not supporters.
 Then there were folks who integrated themselves to cause trouble and take it to another level.
-Some of those folks were plants by whoever — maybe the Deep State — to cause problems and it worked.
-To make Trump look bad and it worked.”
+Some of those folks were plants by whoever — maybe the Deep State — to cause problems, and it worked.
+To make Trump look bad, and it worked.”

-A man from Ohio wished that the effort had been more successful.
+A man from Ohio wished the effort had been more successful.

 “I’ll be honest, I wish they’d gotten Nancy Pelosi.
 Just me,” he said, referring to the speaker of the House.
 “I think a lot of this country stuff would be fixed if they could get her out of the seat.
 I don’t want to see anybody get hurt.
 Storming the Capitol, if that’s your right, you can do it.
 They went overboard, breaking windows and doing all that.”

 This combination — rationalization minus accountability — suggests a still-extant threat.
-U.S. District Court Judge Emmet Sullivan pointed to that threat earlier this month when denying an alleged rioter’s request for release on bail.
+U.S. District Court Judge Emmet Sullivan pointed to that threat this month when denying an alleged rioter’s request for release on bail.

 “While the certification of the 2020 Presidential Election is now complete, and President Biden has taken office, the Court is not convinced that dissatisfaction and concern about the legitimacy of the election results has dissipated for all Americans,” Sullivan wrote.
 “Former President Donald J. Trump continues to make forceful public comments about the ‘stolen election,’ chastising individuals who did not reject the supposedly illegitimate results that put the current administration in place.”

-After citing some examples, Sullivan wrote that “such comments reflect the continued threat” posed by those who’d allegedly engaged in violence on Jan.
+After citing some examples, Sullivan wrote that “such comments reflect the continued threat” posed by those who had allegedly engaged in violence on Jan.
 6, including the defendant, Jack Whitton.
 Whitton, Sullivan said, had “demonstrated that he is willing and able to engage in extreme and terrifying levels of violence against law enforcement with a chilling disregard for the rule of law and the lives of law enforcement, seemingly based on mistaken beliefs about the illegitimacy of the current administration.”

-Whitton was allegedly part of the group that attacked Fanone.
+Whitton has been charged with being part of the group that attacked Fanone.

 “I want people to understand the significance of January 6th,” Fanone told Lemon on Tuesday.
-“I want people to understand that, you know, thousands of rioters came to the Capitol, hell bent on violence and destruction and murder and that 850 [Metropolitan Police Department] officers responded there and really saved the day.”
+“I want people to understand that, you know, thousands of rioters came to the Capitol, hellbent on violence and destruction and murder, and that 850 [Metropolitan Police Department] officers responded there and really saved the day.”

 Without an accounting of what happened, it remains unlikely that this understanding will permeate the public consciousness.